1960s 1970s 1980s 1990s 2000s

 1971a Abelian varieties over finite fields (with W. C. Waterhouse), Proc.
 Symp.
 Pure Math.
 20 (1971), 53-64.

-An introduction to Honda-Tate theory.
-Includes proofs of two results of Tate announced in his 1966 InvM paper but not proved there.
-Also states results of the two authors.
+An introduction to the Honda-Tate-Weil theory of abelian varieties over finite fields.
+It includes proofs of two theorems of Tate announced in his 1966 Inventiones Math. paper but not proved there.
+It also states results of the two authors.

 1972a On the arithmetic of abelian varieties, Invent.
 Math.
 17 (1972), 177-190.

-Relates the arithmetic invariants of an abelian variety to those of a Weil restriction of scalars of it.
+Relates the arithmetic invariants of an abelian variety to those of its Weil restriction.
 Deduces that the conjecture of Birch and Swinnerton-Dyer holds for the former if and only if it holds for the latter.
-Identifies the zeta functions of some abelian varieties that acquire complex multiplication only over an extension field.
+Therefore it suffices to prove the conjecture of Birch and Swinnerton-Dyer for abelian varieties over $\mathbb{Q}$ and $\mathbb{F}_p(X)$.
+The article identifies the zeta function of an abelian variety that acquires complex multiplication over an extension of the base number field as a Hecke-Weil $L$-series.

 1972b Congruence subgroups of abelian varieties, Bull.
 Sci.
 Math.
 96 (1972), 333-338.

 Proves that the congruence subgroup problem has a positive solution for abelian varieties over global fields (when stated correctly).
-This provides a description of one of the terms in the Cassels-Tate exact sequence.
+Provides an explict description of one of the terms in the Cassels-Tate exact sequence.

 1972c Abelian varieties defined over their fields of moduli, I, Bull.
 London Math.
 Soc.
 4 (1972), 370-372; Correction 6 (1974), 145-146.